Training Deep Physics-Informed Kolmogorov-Arnold Networks

 \section{Conclusion and Outlook}

 In this work, we studied the deep training of Chebyshev-based KANs with the goal of improving their stability and accuracy in PDE benchmarks under a uniform training setup.
-We began by examining their initialization properties, since initialization has historically been the starting point for enabling depth scaling in neural architectures.
-To this end, we proposed a Glorot-like initialization scheme that is basis-agnostic and, as demonstrated by its application to sine-based KANs within the RGA KAN architecture, not tied to a specific basis family.
+We began by examining their initialization properties and proposed a Glorot-like initialization scheme that is basis-agnostic (as demonstrated by its application to sine-based KANs within the RGA KAN architecture).
 Preliminary results on function fitting and PDE tasks showed that this initialization alone significantly improved training outcomes compared to the default initialization, in some cases by several orders of magnitude.
-For certain benchmarks such as Burgers' equation, the proposed initialization was sufficient to train deeper models successfully, whereas for others, such as Allen--Cahn, it fell short.
+For certain benchmarks such as Burgers' equation, the proposed initialization was sufficient to train deeper models successfully, whereas for others, namely Allen--Cahn, it fell short.
 This observation made it clear that initialization alone was not enough to fully address the depth-scaling issue.